SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 ### [SCS is continuously built and tested](https://github.com/orgs/SovereignCloudStack/projects/6/views/21)

+With [our zuul](https://zuul.scs.community) in place (thanks to the efforts throughout the R5 development cycle) it is now time to shift a lot of our test runs from github actions to the zuul instance.
+As part of the [tender VP01](https://scs.community/tenders/lot1) the test coverage of the foundations the IaaS reference implementation builds upon is continuously being extended.

 ### [SCS is opinionated](https://github.com/orgs/SovereignCloudStack/projects/6/views/29)

 While the SCS projects provides a modular stack and strongly works towards interoperability, we want to be opinionated in our reference implementation.
 Being opinionated on that level leads to focus and avoids having to many loose ends.
 Good examples for this is how we address verticals such as our IAM or observability stacks.

+### SCS charters new territory

+While a lot of our activities involves working upstream with the various communities doing our part of ensuring the components that SCS is build upon are staying healthy, we do want to push the boundaries of what is possible further and see where we can find ways to provide better cloud infrastructure.
+This does mean to sail into unchartered waters - sometimes having to turn around, hit rock bottom or actually find a new cool passage.
+Endeavours like the evaluation of [building community SONiC]( ) images or revisiting the topic of cloud observability and testing.